HackerGirl/Beaconing-Detections-Install-RITA/README.md

 ### [Configure RITA](https://github.com/activecm/rita)
 Turning back to the repository, now that we have RITA successfully installed, we now have to configure the file.
 Reading the repository, we see that RITA's config file is located at `/etc/rita/config.yaml`.
+1. Navigate to `/etc/rita/` and `vim config.yaml` to edit the file.
+For me, `/etc/rita/` is located at the very top of my directory.